 Our clients who have a revocable living trust already know that a properly funded trust removes assets from their probate estate.
 Under the new Medi-Cal recovery rules, assets placed under the umbrella of a revocable living trust are not subject to probate and are now also exempt from recovery for Medi-Cal.
 For our clients who have placed assets in their revocable living trust, those assets are now also not subject to Medi-Cal recovery.
 This is a significant added advantage to having a revocable living trust.
 Now, not only does your revocable living trust protect your estate from probate and ensure your assets are distributed according to your wishes, but your assets will also be protected from Medi-Cal recovery, should you ever be entitled to and receive said benefits.

 If you or your loved ones are considering the possibility of receiving Medi-Cal benefits at some point in the future and do not already have a revocable living trust, we urge you to schedule an appointment with our office.

 If you already have a living trust and are considering the possibility of receiving Medi-Cal benefits in the future, now is a good time to review your trust to ensure it is properly funded.

 Remember, the new law only concerns Medi-Cal recovery; qualifying for Medi-Cal is a separate issue and the look-back period still exists.
-Drobny Law Offices, Inc. has experience with Medi-Cal planning and will be happy to assist you.
+Drobny Law Offices, Inc. has experience with Medi-Cal planning and will be honored to assist you.